rvekaria/membership-system/README.md

 This provides a REST API for registering, topping up and paying for food.

 ## Build
-This project is built using java 11.
+This project is built using maven and java 11 - each must be installed in order to build the project and run.
 Ensure your JAVA_HOME environment variable is set appropriately:
 `export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-11.0.1.jdk/Contents/Home`

+MongoDB must be installed.

 Build the project by running `mvn clean install`